jaxgoodlabs/bigmaptosavethefuture/README.md

 - User Research
 - Grant writing

+### Current Opportunities
 Below is a short list of some of our current planned activities, which we will continue to update as the project progresses.
-Activities are grouped by
 - Development of the Big Map prototype, including:
   - Integration of Experience Builder application with social media, especially through social media post templates and builder and RSS feed
   -